Referee

 2.43

-• 4.1.3 For VC competitions coaching is allowed only for age groups 16U and younger.
+• 4.1.3 For VC competitions coaching is allowed only for age groups 16U and younger and University events.
 Coaching may take place only during time outs and intervals between sets.

 • 5.1.5 For VC competitions numbers are not required.